 Armed with detailed profiles and consistent deliverables for every test round, ARVORE was able to perform comprehensive analyses, empowering them to make informed decisions at each stage of the game's development and compare audiences (new users vs. existing community users).

-The continuous testing approach, combined with the ability to engage with a new and diverse audience for each test round, ensured that the game resonated with players and fulfilled their expectations.
-As a result of this thorough approach to testing, YUKI had a very successful launch with consistently positive reviews across all major platforms.
+Continuous testing and the ability to engage with new participants from the target audience for each test round ensured that the game resonated with players and fulfilled their expectations.
+As a result of this thorough approach to VR game testing, YUKI had a very successful launch with consistently positive reviews across all major platforms.